KaziwaSaleh/mask-guided/README.md

    ```

 # Training & Evaluate
-- To train the model execute:
+- To train the model, execute:
 ```
 sh train.sh
 ```